1acjanepaas/practice_code/README.md

 * Test different programming ideas
 * Improve understanding of programming concepts

 Note: This repository is for practice and learning purposes only.
+You can use this for practicing programming using Python Language.